 – Aggressive (also called Offensive, Attacking)

-The majority of beginner and intermediate table tennis use an all-rounder style of play.
-On a sliding scale, the more aggressive a table tennis paddle is, the heavier the racket is.
+The majority of beginners and intermediates use an all-rounder style of play.
+On a sliding scale, the more aggressive a paddle is, the heavier the racket is.

 For beginner players, opt for a mid-weight racket.